ntop/ntopng/doc/src/plugins/examples.rst

    AccessSW-1 string 172.16.24.1
    NetworkSpine-2 string 172.16.23.1

-The `arcs` are a lua table which contains links information between the SNMP device and other devices.
+The `arcs` are Lua tables which contains links information between the SNMP device and other devices.
 Here is an example:

 .. code:: lua